Looking for postgraduate teacher training programmes in Northern Ireland? Find out how to apply.

 Anyone who wants to be a teacher should know this: getting behaviour right from the start is one of the most important things you can do.

 Tom Bennett, Chair of the Department for Education Behaviour Group

-Current trainees, teachers, tutors, and experts have shared their thoughts and experiences on the UCAS Teacher Training blog.
+Current trainees, teachers, tutors, and experts have shared their thoughts and experiences in our blogs.
 You can brush up on key themes in education and teaching, or hear first-hand from current students for the lowdown on what to expect.

 - Tom Bennett – Getting behaviour right from the start